thegavereguy/parallel-computing-assignment/README.md

     - `1`: The embedded cache benchmark is run (more precise).
 Check [this](#embedded) for more info.
     - `2`: The external cache benchmark is run (higher compatibility).
 Check [this](#external) for more info.
 - `BUILD_OPTIMIZED`: Sets the type of optimization to apply during the compilation stage.
 Check [this](#optimization) for more info.
 It can be one of the following options:
-    - '0': No optimization
+    - `0`: No optimization
-    - '1': -O1 optimization
+    - `1`: -O1 optimization
-    - '2': -O2 optimization
+    - `2`: -O2 optimization
+- `CLEAR_RESULTS`:
+    - `0`: The results from the last runs are kept or overwritten if the optimization level or thread count is unchaged.
+    - `1`: All the previous results are cleared.

-The number of threads used for each iteration can be modifying the values in the `threads` bash array to adapt the execution to the host machine; the default value of `( 1 2 4 8 16 )`, executed each benchmark routing 5 times, respectively with 1, 2, 4, 8 and 16 threads.
+The *number of threads* used for each iteration can be modifying the values in the `threads` bash array to adapt the execution to the host machine; the default value of `( 1 2 4 8 16 )`, executed each benchmark routing 5 times, respectively with 1, 2, 4, 8 and 16 threads.

 ### Automatic execution on PBS cluster